 The agency must request a user account by emailing firstname.lastname@example.org.

-Once Charity Passport access is granted, a user can download or copy the files across to its system.
+Once Charity Passport access is granted, the agency can download or copy the files across to its system.
 The data is listed by Australian Business Number (ABN), which allows it to be filtered and matched.

 The Charity Passport and Commonwealth grants